The History of Canoe Ocean Racing in Australia

-HUSBAND AND WIFE DUO TEAM UP FOR 2023 ICF CANOE OCEAN RACING WORLD CHAMPIONSHIPS
+2023 ICF CANOE OCEAN RACING WORLD CHAMPIONSHIPS COMES TO A STUNNING CLOSE IN PERTH

-Countdown to the 2023 ICF Canoe Ocean Racing World Championships and Masters Championships
+2023 ICF Canoe Ocean Racing World Championships Bulletin 5

 Canoe Ocean Racing consists of long distance surfski, sea kayak and sea touring races.
 A surfski is the fastest boat over long distances on ocean swells.
 The challenges canoe ocean racing can face include large waves driven by the wind, hurricane generated ground swells and paddling in wind speeds of more than 20 knots.